ch-stark/blog1506/submariner/README.md

 The addresses for the clusterNetwork and serviceNetwork would be bumped for each ClusterPool so as to ensure non-overlapping CIDRS for connectivity.
 Check the Submariner add-on UI within RHACM to ensure that all is well with inter-cluster networkconnectivity before proceeding with the next steps.

+As a final note it is possible to setup Submariner using policy-driven templating similar to what is shown above with ClusterClaims as part of your provisioning policies set.
+This would enable automated workflows.

 ## Postgres Setup